-Introduction to woodworking and woodworking machines; project construction and general finishing procedures.
+Introduction to woodworking and woodworking equipment, wood project design and construction, and finishing products and procedures.

 CT S105 Fall Home Maintenance

 Covers the most common and some uncommon home maintenance problems and repairs with an emphasis on those that should be done for Fall and Winter.